25 Best Amazon Prime Day Deals Under $50 Our Editors Recommend

 Prime Day Beauty Deals

-Take your beauty routines to the next level with the help of sleep masks, bronzer, and more with these Amazon Prime Day beauty deals.
+Take your beauty routine to the next level with the help of sleep masks, bronzer, and more with these Amazon Prime Day beauty deals.

 Beloved on TikTok for its moisturizing powers, the Laneige lip sleeping mask is now on sale for 30% off.
 Try the classic berry flavor, or test out the gummi bear, vanilla, and sweet candy scents.